Henri Sellier: Urban planning

 Sellier was appointed managing director of the Office des Habitations à Bon Marché (Office of Affordable Housing) of the Seine department when it was created in 1915, and dedicated himself to urban issues and public housing.
 He moved to Suresnes that year, and would do much to improve the municipal facilities.

 In 1918 Sellier and Marcel Poëte founded the École des hautes études urbaines (EHEU, School of Advanced Urban Studies) and the review La Vie Urbaine.

 Sellier helped found the Union internationale des villes (International Union of Towns), of which he was vice president from 1920.

 In 1925 he was one of the founders of the Union amicale des maires de banlieue (Friendly Union of Suburban Mayors).

 Sellier became a role model for Social-Democratic city leaders in the inter-war period.

 He aimed for a system in which efficient teams of specialists would regulate urban agglomérations to maximize the welfare and individual potential of the inhabitants.

 These agglomérations would not necessarily reflect traditional administrative boundaries, but would be natural units for planning purposes.

 He said, "The tentacular city is a fact.
 Its advantages and disadvantages may be discussed, but it would be stupid to deny it and reckless to hinder its social role.

-He saw the old administrative structure of Paris and its surrounding communes as an outdated obstacle to healthy evolution of the overall urban area, in which unregulated capitalist expansion would inevitably cause social evils.
+He saw the old administrative structure of Paris and its surrounding communes as an outdated obstacle to the healthy evolution of the overall urban area, in which unregulated capitalist expansion would inevitably cause social evils.

 Sellier proposed a ring of garden cities surrounding Paris.